-Must meet 1 -10 and at least one of 11, 12 or 13: (N.B., criteria #7 should only be used when the member seeks treatment outside of their home geographic area and #8 only if there are multiple recent admissions)
+Must meet 1 -11 and at least one of 12, 13 or 14: (N.B., criteria #8 should only be used when the member seeks treatment outside of their home geographic area and #9 only if there are multiple recent admissions)

-- 1. A DSM diagnosis of substance use disorder, which is the primary focus of active daily treatment. - 2.
-There is a reasonable expectation for improvement in the severity of the current condition and behaviors that require care 24 hours daily to provide treatment, structure and support. - 3.
-The treatment is not primarily social, interpersonal, domiciliary or respite care. - 4.
-The member is displaying increasing motivation, interest in and ability to actively engage in his/her substance use disorder treatment, as evidenced by active participation in groups, cooperation with treatment plan, working on assignments, actively building a relapse prevention plan and other markers of treatment engagement.
+- 1. A DSM diagnosis of substance use disorder, which is the primary focus of active daily rehabilitation treatment. - 2.
+There is a reasonable expectation for improvement in the severity of the current condition and behaviors at this level of care. - 3.
+The member's current condition requires care 24 hours daily to provide treatment, structure and support. - 4.
+The member is displaying increasing participation, interest in and ability to actively engage in his/her behavioral health treatment, as evidenced by active sharing in groups, cooperation with treatment plan, working on assignments, actively developing discharge plans and other markers of treatment engagement.
+If the member is not displaying these markers or other appropriate markers of increased engagement, there is evidence of active, timely reevaluation and treatment plan modifications to address the current condition.
+These modifications may include but are not limited to evidenced based psychotherapies (CBT, DBT, MBCBT, etc.), review of diagnoses, re-assessment of medications for target symptoms, family interventions to defuse conflicts, etc.